D0nni387/The-Quiz-Hub/README.md

 As i had already completed work on my quiz, i used the same methods to fetch the API data and pass to the DOM

 ##### Result:
 This worked as expected, however the API chosen has proven to be unreliable as it's down frequently.
+This was then replaced with a random Chuck Norris joke until a suitable alternative could be found
 ---

 ### Issues and resolutions